 All groups are asked to abide by this so that we can fit as many people in the campsite as possible.

-In the arena itself we have several viewing platforms reserved for disabled people and their companion.
-At busy times when the viewing platform becomes full, we will stop allowing access to and operate a one in one out policy.
+In the arena itself, we have several viewing platforms reserved for disabled people and their Personal Assistant.
+At busy times when the viewing platform becomes full, we will stop allowing access to and operate a one-in-one-out policy.
 Please do not reserve seats for long periods of time.

-Seating is provided for disabled guests at the viewing platforms but if you want to take advantage of having a wander round the event then it is advisable to bring a folding seat with you should you need to rest.
-For anyone joining the disabled guest on the platform we can provide one additional chair, no further chairs will be allocated as we need to keep these available for those guests that need to sit down, but you are welcome to bring your own.
+Some seating is available for disabled guests at the viewing platforms but if you want to take advantage of having a wander round the event then it is advisable to bring a folding seat with you should you need to rest.
+For anyone joining the disabled guest on the platform we can provide at most one additional chair, no further chairs will be allocated as we need to keep these available for those guests that need to sit down, but you are welcome to bring your own.

 These are within most toilet blocks around the site and additional accessible toilets at each viewing area and first aid tent.
 If you’re ever unsure of where the nearest one is please just ask the nearest steward or take a look on the festival map.